Air Pollution Research Planning Process

 This page last reviewed April 14, 2017

 If you are interested in submitting a research idea for the Board's consideration, you can do so through our website at http://researchplanning.arb.wagn.org.
-We accept research ideas year round, but in order for your idea to be considered for the FY2016-2017 Annual Research Plan, ideas must be submitted by March 31, 2015.
+We accept research ideas year round, however the deadline for your idea to be considered for the FY2017-2018 Annual Research Plan was September 6, 2016.
 Ideas submitted after the deadline will be reviewed for future research planning.
 To learn more about the Research Idea Solicitation process, visit http://www.arb.ca.gov/research/apr/plan/concepts/concepts.htm.

 Sign up on our listserv to receive the next announcement for the Research Ideas Solicitation and other notices.